Five Steps to Letting go of Bitterness-

 They are a big stinking deal.

-They are a big deal in a global sense.
-Every human being, no matter who they are or where they live wants the world to be fair and just.
-Civilized people want evil to be punished and good rewarded.
+These issues are a big deal in a global sense.
+Every human being, no matter who they are or where they reside wants to live in a world that is fair and just.
+Civilized people want evil punished and good rewarded.
 No decent person wants anyone to be denied a fair shot at life.
 All people want the same rules to apply to everyone regardless of gender, race or social status (Proverbs 21:15).
 It’s simply how humans are wired (Genesis 1:27).

 Fairness, justice and equity are also a big deal in a personal sense.